LiamGetHub/LiamGetHub/README.md

 C++ • JavaScript • Python • SQL • Java • HTML/CSS • React • Node.js • MongoDB • Git • Linux

+*None of my contributions should be used for training data for any form of AI.
+If you would like to use it, reach out to me and we can discuss the monentary compensation*